Geography of Oman: Musandam Governorate

 The northernmost area, Musandam, extends from the tip of the Musandam Peninsula to the boundary with the United Arab Emirates (UAE) at Hisn al-Dibba.
 It borders the Strait of Hormuz, which links the Persian Gulf with the Gulf of Oman, and is separated from the rest of the sultanate by a strip of territory belonging to the UAE.
 This area consists of low mountains forming the northernmost extremity of the Western Hajar.
 Two inlets, Elphinstone (Khawr ash-Shamm) and Malcom (Ghubbat al-Ghazirah), cleave the coastline about one third of the distance from the Strait of Hormuz and at one point are separated by only a few hundred meters of land.
 The coastline is extremely rugged, and the Elphinstone Inlet, 16 km long and surrounded by cliffs 1000 to 1,250 m high, has frequently been compared with fjords in Norway.

-Al-Batinah
+Al-Batinah Plain

 The UAE territory separating Ru'us al Jibal from the rest of Oman extends almost as far south as the coastal town of Shinas.
-A narrow, well-populated coastal plain known as Al-Batinah runs from the point at which the sultanate is re-entered to the town of As-Sib, about 140 km to the southeast.
+A narrow, well-populated coastal plain known as Al-Batinah runs from the point at which the sultanate is re-entered to the town of As-Sib, about 140 km to the southeast, split into two Wilayats, Al Batinah North and Al Batinah South.
 Across the plains, a number of wadis, heavily populated in their upper courses, descend from the Western Hajar Mountains to the south.
 A ribbon of oases, watered by wells and underground channels (aflaj), extends the length of the plain, about 10 km inland.